shagunbandi/springboot-playground/README.md

 create user 'shagunbandi'@'localhost' identified by 'Welcome#123';

-create database evolv;
+create database playground;

-grant all on evolv.* to 'shagunbandi'@'localhost';
+grant all on playground.* to 'shagunbandi'@'localhost';

 FLUSH PRIVILEGES;